Cheer on seven teams from local schools during the third Battle of the Books competition

-The third Battle of the Books will take place Saturday, March 24 , with teams answering questions about the books they’ve read to claim glory for their team.
+Battle of the Books will kick off at 9:30 a.m.
+Saturday, March 24, with seven teams answering questions about the books they’ve read to claim glory for their team.

-The fifth and sixth graders will have 10 weeks to read 10 books, McLean said, emphasizing that team members may divide the reading up however they want.
-Teams will then answer trivia questions about the books on March 24 with the winning team getting a trophy and bragging rights.
+The fifth and sixth graders had 10 weeks to read 10 books, Allison McLean, children’s librarian said, emphasizing that team members may divide the reading up however they want.
+The winning team getting a trophy and bragging rights.

 Here are the books of the 2018 Battle of the Books: